juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 **Method.** We evaluated all libraries using two different combination of web sites and test procedures.

-The first configuration is illustrated in Figure 1 and consists in a mix of scenarios proposed by TestRigor and Chernyshova; on it the user opens a web form, enters a value in an input field, submit the form by pressing a button, and confirms that the value is displayed in a label (test cases 1-8 in Table 1) [3, 4].
+The first configuration is illustrated in Figure 1 and consists in a mix of scenarios proposed by TestRigor and Chernyshova; on it the user opens a web form, enters a value in an input field, submit the form by pressing a button, and confirms that the value is displayed in a label.
+This configuration corresponds to test cases 1-8 in Table 1 and sites 1-3 in Table 2 [3, 4].

-The second configuration is depicted in Figure 2 and was proposed by Chernyshova; on it the user presses a button to reveal a hidden link in a form (test cases 9-12 in Table 1) [5].
+The second configuration is depicted in Figure 2 and was proposed by Chernyshova; on it the user presses a button to reveal a hidden link in a form.
+This configuration corresponds to test cases 9-12 in Table 1 and sites 4-5 on Table 2 [5].

 All test procedures were implemented in both, a DotNet/Selenium/nUnit project and a Java/Maven/TestNg/Selenium project.
-For Java, we chose Selenium Hub on a Docker container for using Healenium..
+For Java, we chose Selenium Hub on a Docker container for using Healenium.

 Table 1.
 Test cases.